Joexwilly/rolldice/README.md

 # rolldice

-A new Flutter project.
+A Flutter Dice Roller App

-## Getting Started
+## About App

-This project is a starting point for a Flutter application.
+This project uses the Random number generate function in the inbuilt dart:math package.

+Using a Stateful Widget class, we are able to change the UI and display new instance of the dice that has been generated.

 A few resources to get you started if this is your first Flutter project: